 Paint horses and pintos are often confused or mistermed for each other.
 Paint horses do have pinto coloration, though they have to be Thoroughbreds or Quarter Horses with verifiable pedigrees to be considered paint horses.
 Conversely, almost any breed can be a pinto, with the exception of draft horses and Appaloosas.
 So, Paint horses are always pintos but pintos aren’t always paints.

 Pinto Horse Conformations

-Pinto Horses Were Brought to America
+Pinto Horses in America

-Sent to be Set Free
+Sent to Be Set Free

-Three Pinto Patterns
+The 3 Pinto Patterns

-Tobiano pintos appear to have a base color of white with large spots of colors that overlap and cause the horse to be more spotted than white.
+Tobiano pintos appear to have a base color of white with large spots of colors that can overlap and cause the horse to be more spotted than white.
 Spots are generally restricted to the chest, head, and flank, though some horses will have spots on the tail and rear as well.

 Tovero pintos aren’t recognized by all pinto associations.
 They’re a mix of the Tobiano and Overo patterns.

-Four Pinto Horse Sizes
+Pinto Horse Sizes

-Featured Image: Osetrik, Shutterstock
+Featured Image Credit: Osetrik, Shutterstock